jakenash12/Aus-Invasions-2023-Course/Aus_ITSPipeline.md

 ```

 ### Uses ITSxpress to extract ITS2 region from merged reads
+ITSxpress uses a pre-trained database to identify sequences that contain the ITS2 region, then trims those sequences to remove the adjacent 5.8S and LSU sequences, which are more conserved and less useful for clustering and taxonomic identification
 ```
 conda activate ITSxpress
 mkdir ${WD_path}/ITSxpressReads/ && cd ${WD_path}/ITSxpressReads/